 “I still love the judging, it’s a total honour to do it.
 I want to cut back but I struggle to say no!
 I have thoroughly enjoyed working so closely with the office and slowly making improvements both on efficiency and accessibility; it is exciting and we have lots of new things to come which will really benefit the Members going forward.”
 “Working with Sue Rawding, as Deputy of Judges, has been a particular source of pleasure; bringing in open feedback on the Assessment Day has been a real step forward as has the re-introduction of the BSHA Judges’ Conference.
 The Conformation Training Workshops, introduced in 2012, will hopefully grow and assist young Judges and Probationers in their development; so all-in-all things are good.”

-Areas of responsibility: The Showing Council Rep (Chairman), Vice Chair of Judges.
+Areas of responsibility: The Showing Council Rep (Chairman); Chair of BSHA Judges Committee.

 John is a true Amateur having always produced and ridden from home; he qualified three horses for the Foxhunter final and competed in the Leading show jumper and King George Cup and the European Eventing Championships.